VS

 Production of the Audi Q4 e-tron began in 2021, and it is available in two versions: Q4 e-tron and Q4 Sportback e-tron.

-The Audi Q4 e-tron is equipped with an electric motor, located on the rear axle, which develops 204 hp and 310 Nm of torque.
+The Audi Q4 e-tron is powered by an electric motor located on the rear axle, developing 204 hp and 310 Nm of torque.
 It can reach a top speed of 160 km/h and accelerate from 0 to 100 km/h in 7.9 seconds.

-The Audi Q4 e-tron is equipped with a 77 kWh lithium-ion battery, giving it a range of 517 km according to the WLTP cycle.
-It can be recharged from 5% to 80% in 38 minutes at a 125 kW fast-charging station.
+The Audi Q4 e-tron is equipped with a battery 77 kWh lithium-ion battery, giving it a range of 517 km according to the WLTP cycle.
+It can be recharged from 5 to 80 % in 38 minutes at a 125 kW fast-charging station.

 The interior of the Audi Q4 e-tron is modern and spacious.
 It features a 10.1-inch MMI Touch infotainment system, a 10-speaker Bang & Olufsen sound system and a panoramic roof.The Audi Q4 e-tron is in direct competition with the Tesla Model Ythe Volkswagen ID.4 and the Ford Mustang Mach-E.